 The metadata editor offers a subset of the features available in the field editor and works in the same way offering fields with properties, configuration options, and advanced settings.

-• Open the schema browser via (Admin) > Go To Module > Query.
+• Open the schema browser via > Go To Module > Query.

 • Select an individual schema and query/table in the browser and click Edit Metadata.

-• Use the field editor interface to adjust fields and their properties.
+• Edit the fields to adjust labels and other properties.

 • You also cannot delete fields here, so will not see the icon.